karamyf/Face-Detection/README.md

 # Face Recognition with OpenCV and Python
-A brief description of what this project does and who it's for
+A brief description of what this project does